 - --debug Prints internal debugging information, intended for DUCC developers or extended problem determination. - --description [text] The text is any string used to describe the reservation.
-It is displayed in the Web Server. - --help Prints the usage text to the console. - --instance\memory\size [KB-MB-GB-TB] ] This specifies the amount of memory the reserved machine must support.
+It is displayed in the Web Server. - --help Prints the usage text to the console. - --instance\memory\size [integer] This specifies the amount of memory the reserved machine must support.
 For full machine reservations, this is the total memory on the machine.
-For partial reservations, the machine may have more memory, but not less than is specified. - --number\of\instances [integer] This specifies the number of full or partial machine reservations to schedule. - --scheduling\class [classname] This specifies the name of the scheduling class the RM will use to determine the resource allocation for each process.
-The default DUCC distribution provides class "reserve" for full machine reservations, and "fixed" for partial machine reservations.
+For partial reservations, the machine may have more memory, but not less than is specified. - --number\of\instances [integer] This specifies the number of full or partial machine reservations to schedule. - --scheduling\class [classname] This specifies the name of the scheuling class the RM will use to determine the resource allocation for each process.
+The default DUCC distribution provides class "reserve" for full machine reservations, and "fixed" for partial machine reservations. - -f, --specification [file] All the parameters used to request a reservation may be placed in a standard Java properties file.
+This file may then be used to submit the request (rather than providing all the parameters directory to submit).